 Before 1832, the land the Northfield Avenue allotments were on was called Ealing Dean Common.
 It was also known locally as ‘Jackass Common’ due to the summer pony races that took place there.

 Whether you’ve had a taste of growing your own at home and are looking to take on a bit of a bigger project, or you would like your own patch of outdoor space on which to start your growing adventures, Northfields Allotments have a great website where you can join the waiting list, learn more about the history of the allotments, or read tips on where to begin when you’ve been allocated a plot.

 You can visit here.

 Top tip for growing tomatoes

-Whether you have an allotment, a big garden, or just a small outdoor space there are few things more satisfying to grow than tomatoes – they’re great for beginners.
+Whether you have an allotment, a big garden, or just a small outdoor space there are few things more satisfying to ‘grow your own’ of than tomatoes – they’re great for beginners.
 Once you’ve started growing a plant or plants, there is a way to grow more quite easily by potting up any of the side shoots that you remove which will grow into clones of the plant they once belonged to.
 Here’s how…

 Remove the side shoot at the base of the shoot by twisting it off the plant.

 If it’s small you may want to put it in a little dish of water in the window sill, and after a few days you’ll notice it’s grown roots.